iifl-logo

 o Ms. Lyla Cherian (DIN: 09452847)

-g) With respect to the matters to be included in the Auditors Report in accordance with the requirements of section 197(16) of the Act (as amended), the Company has neither paid nor provided for any remuneration to its directors during the year.
-The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which are required to be commented upon by us.
+g) With respect to the matters to be included in the Auditors Report in accordance with the requirements ofsection 197(16) of the Act (as amended), the Company has neither paid nor provided for any remuneration to its directors during the year.

-h) With respect to the other matters to be included in the Auditors Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us::
+Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us:

 ii. the Company did not have any material foreseeable losses on long-term contracts including derivative contracts, and

-iv. a) the management has represented that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources o rkind of funds) by the Company to or in any other person or entity, including foreign entity ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend to or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+iv. a) the management has represented that, to the best of its knowledge and belief, and as disclosed in Note No. 60(g)(i), no funds (which are material either individually or in the aggregate) have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the company to or in any other person or entity, including foreign entity ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend to or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company ("Ultimate Beneficiaries") or provide any guarantee, securityorthe likeon behalfofthe Ultimate Beneficiaries.

 c) based on the audit procedures that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e), as provided under (a) and (b) above, contain any material misstatement.

-v) the Company has not declared or paid any dividend during the year.
+v) The company has neither declared nor paid any dividend during the year.

 For V.SINGHI& ASSOCIATES